Correlation inference attacks against machine learning models: Results

-We make two assumptions on the attacker knowledge on the data distribution.
+We make two assumptions on the adversary knowledge on the data distribution:

-\textbf{Knowledge of one-way marginals.} First, we will assume the attacker to have knowledge of the one-way marginals of all the variables $F_i(x), i=1, \ldots, n-1$ and $F_n(y)$.
-These are indeed typically released, e.g., in research papers or to comply with legal requirements such as the European Union AI Act~\cite{european2020artificial} and their knowledge is a common assumption in the literature~\cite{fredrikson2014,fredrikson2015,zhang2021leakage}.
+\begin{enumerate} \item \textbf{Knowledge of one-way marginals.} First, we assume the adversary to have knowledge of the one-way marginals of all the variables $F_i(x), i=1, \ldots, n-1$ and $F_n(y)$.
+These are indeed typically released, e.g., in research papers or to comply with legal requirements such as the European Union AI Act~\cite{european2020artificial} and their knowledge is a common assumption in the literature~\cite{fredrikson2014privacy,fredrikson2015model,zhang2021leakage}.

-\textbf{Knowledge of some correlations.} Second, we will assume the attacker to have access to the linear correlations between some of the variables.
-More specifically, we define the \textit{partial knowledge} of the attacker as a set $P$ of pairs such that for every $(i, j) \in P$ the attacker has the knowledge of the ground-truth values $\rho(X_i, X_j)$ (to simplify the notation, we will write $X_n=Y$).
-As $\rho(X_i, X_j)=\rho(X_j, X_i)$, by symmetry we assume, without loss of generality, that $P$ consists of ordered pairs, i.e., if $(i, j) \in P$, then necessarily $i<j$.
+\item \textbf{Knowledge of some correlations.} Second, we assume the adversary to have access to the linear correlations between some of the variables.
+More specifically, we define the \textit{partial knowledge} of the adversary as a set $P$ of pairs such that for every $(i, j) \in P$ the adversary has the knowledge of the ground-truth values $\rho(X_i, X_j)$ (with $X_n=Y$).
+As $\rho(X_i, X_j)=\rho(X_j, X_i)$, by symmetry we assume that $P$ consists of ordered pairs, i.e., if $(i, j) \in P$, then necessarily $i<j$.